nextcloud/desktop/doc/installing.rst

 1. If you want to add the the desktop shortcut later, run the following command::

-  msiexec /passive /i Nextcloud-x.y.z.msi ADDDEFAULT="DesktopShortcut"
+  msiexec /passive /i Nextcloud-x.y.z-x64.msi ADDDEFAULT="DesktopShortcut"

 2. If you want to remove it, simply run the following command::

-  msiexec /passive /i Nextcloud-x.y.z.msi REMOVE="DesktopShortcut"
+  msiexec /passive /i Nextcloud-x.y.z-x64.msi REMOVE="DesktopShortcut"

 Windows keeps track of the installed features and using `REMOVE` or `ADDDEFAULT` will only affect the mentioned features.